awsdocs/ec2-image-builder-user-guide/doc_source/component-details.md

 ## Get component details \(AWS CLI\)<a name="cli-get-component"></a>

-The following example shows how to use an imagebuilder CLI command to get the details of a component by specifying its ARN\.
+The following example shows how to use an imagebuilder CLI command to get the details of a component by specifying its Amazon Resource Name \(ARN\)\.

 ```
 aws imagebuilder get-component --component-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.02/1